stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *Same as before we will click on the actions that ServerlessProducer needs to perform on SQS  [pause] click on Read and Write*
+> *Same as before: we will click on the actions that 'serverlessproducer' needs to perform on SQS.  [pause] Click on 'Read' and 'Write'*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy